NsccTruroIT/OSYS1200/2-Utilities_and_Tools/index.md

 # Windows 11 Tools and Utilities

+>💡To ensure consistency, this activitiy is designed to be completed using your provided Windows 11 Virtual Machine.
+Use our Get-VM Console page to start and connect to your Virtual Machine.

+>💡Practice your workflow.
+Keep these instructions and your Lab Documentation open on your local machine and use the console to your Virtual Machine to execute the steps.
+Screenshots will be easiest to work with if you switch back to your local machine and then take a screenshot of the console window.

 ## Activity 1 – System Settings VS Control Panel (Windows 11 Edition)

 1. **Start your computer and sign in** if necessary.